Apply

 SIU Performance Guitar

-If your passion and talent is focused on guitar performance, we offer both a BM and MM in this concentration.
-You will receive intensive training in concentrated individual study as well as taking part in required ensemble performances throughout the academic year.
+If your passion is to play the guitar or the bass guitar we offer both a BM and MM in music performance.
+You will receive intensive training, master classes, applied guitar lessons as well as taking part in required ensemble performances throughout the academic year.
+You can also study the guitar as your main musical instrument under any of our other music concentrations or even pursue a music minor or dual major alongside the career of your choice.

 Bachelor of Music (Performance: Guitar)